arttrader/GoConcurrencyExercises/README.md

-Excercises for learning concurrency in go.
+Excercises and assignments for UC Irvine Concurrency in Go class.

-You are free to use any ideas in the code, but you should not copy the code for your assignment as you know.
+You are free to use any ideas in the code, but you should not just copy the code for your assignment, as you know.